2025 Broadband Advocacy Targets / Target 3

 By 2025, broadband-Internet user penetration should reach: i) 75% worldwide; ii) 65% in low- and middle-income countries; and iii) 35% in least developed countries

-Access to broadband or the Internet is fundamental to inclusive and sustainable development.
-The internet and broadband provide an outlet for digital education, professional development, online business, and global connection.
 For this reason, the Broadband Commission established the “Global Goal of Universal Connectivity” in the 2020 Manifesto.
-This target is a foundational element to achieving the United Nations Sustainable Development Goals.
+This target is a key element to achieving the United Nations Sustainable Development Goals.

 The original 2015 target was set to reach user penetration of i) 60% worldwide, ii) 50% in developing countries and iii) 15% in LDCs.
 This target was amended in 2018 to reflect a user penetration of i) 75% worldwide; ii) 65% in developing countries*; and iii) 35 per cent in least developed countries.